Megan Justice understands the unique needs of neurodivergent individuals. Here’s how FreshBooks helps her cater to them.

 And that’s where FreshBooks is really different.
 Your team is actively developing the product, so if there are any frustrations that you have, there’s probably a solution that’s coming out down the road.
 Not only that, but if you have a frustration and you voice it to the team, they will actually listen.

-I really encourage fellow accountants to take a look at FreshBooks and jump into the Accounting Partner Program.
+I encourage fellow accountants to take a look at FreshBooks and jump into the Accounting Partner Program.
 I really feel like I have a place to go when there’s a hiccup, or for questions when I have them.
-Your team is super-fast and responsive, even in the evenings and on weekends.
+The FreshBooks team is super-fast and responsive, even in the evenings and on weekends.

 It’s not just software.
 You care—you care about the actual people using it.
 And that comes through in everything you do.